Student-Team-Projects/Email-Client/README.md

-# 0. Provide valid configuration in configuration.json
+# 0. Provide valid configuration in config.json
+Provide list of recipients in

 # 1. Create a build directory for the C++ project
 mkdir build && cd build